 Emotional Wellness focuses on your ability to experience, recognize and express a full range of emotion, and channel these emotions in healthy and effective ways.
 Your emotional health can effect all eight dimensions of wellness so it is important to understand where you are emotionally and what tools are available to help improve your emotional wellness.

 Stress is a part of everyone's lives and can negatively affect our wellness more than we realize if it is not managed appropriately.
-Chronic stress can have a number of negative side effects including: depressed mood, extreme fatigue, heightened susceptibility to disease & illness, as well as an increase self-medicating behaviors such as drug & alcohol abuse, and an adverse affect on eating and dietary behaviors, among other similar physiological and psychological symptoms.
+Chronic stress can have a number of negative side effects including: depressed mood, extreme fatigue, heightened susceptibility to disease & illness, as well as an increase to self-medicating behaviors such as drug & alcohol abuse, and an adverse affect on eating and dietary behaviors, among other similar physiological and psychological symptoms.

 There are many ways that one can manage stress such as exercise, stress management techniques, counseling and recreational activities.